MIKLIUM/MIKLIUM/api/youtube-transcript/README.md

 ## About YouTube Transcription

-**Get text from a YouTube video in seconds.** Also with the transcription of the video you will get the name of the channel and the title of the video. _Works only with YouTube links._
+**Get text from a YouTube video in seconds.** Also with the transcription of the video you will get the name of the channel and the title of the video.

+> [!NOTE]
+> This API works only with YouTube videos.

 ## Request Body